 Becoming aware of these rights and responsibilities is a good step toward better stewardship of our trees, as well as avoidance of costly court fees.

-In the province of Ontario, boundary trees are defined in the Forestry Act (Section 10.2) and are considered shared or co-owned property.
+In the province of Ontario, the applicable law is the Ontario Forestry Act and applies to trees growing in urban areas.
+Boundary trees are defined in the Forestry Act (Section 10.2) and are considered shared or co-owned property.
 The Forestry Act indicates that it is a prosecutable offense for one co-owner to injure or cut down a boundary tree without the other co-owner’s permission.
 Under the Act, failure to acquire the consent of a co-owner can lead to a fine of $20,000+ and/or 3 months in prison.